jwasinger/evmmax-bls12-381/README.md

 # Cost Estimates for BLS12-381 G1/G2 Add/Mul implemented with EVMMAX Opcodes

-I compare the implementation of simple double-and-add scalar multiplication

 In this doc, I give an estimate of gas cost of BLS12-381 G1/G2 scalar multiplication and addition implemented in EVM using EVMMAX opcodes.
 Because GLV method appears to require modular inverse (which I haven't implemented in Huff yet) I do full double-and-add.
 I use benchmarks of several native implementations scaled to `30ns/gas` to provide a basis for comparison.

 of generic double-and-add scalar multiplication implemented using EVMMAX opcodes.